Legal rights and duties of the landlord and tenant are determined by lease (rental agreement),

 In general, the Cold Weather Rule says that utilities cannot be disconnected if a residential customer enters into and makes reasonably timely payments under a payment agreement with the utility company.
 The Cold Weather Rule does not impact whether a landlord may evict a tenant.

-It depends.
-If you have a written lease, read through the terms to see whether it requires a specific kind of notice.
-If you plan to bring an eviction case because the tenant has broken any of the terms of the lease, you generally do not have to give notice before starting the case.
+tenant has broken terms of the lease that are not related to payment of rent or another financial obligation, you generally do not have to give notice before starting the case.
 However, if the tenant has not broken the terms of the lease, notice is usually required.
 If you give the tenant a proper written notice to vacate and they do not leave by the date in your notice, you may be able to bring an eviction case based on their failure to leave.

 Some city ordinances may have specific notice requirements.
+If your local government requires a longer notice period than 14 days, follow those rules instead.

-To learn more, read the Notices to Vacate and Ending a Lease fact sheet and the Landlords and Tenants: Rights and Responsibilities booklet.
+Notices to Vacate and Ending a Lease fact sheet and the

 Notice requirements can be complicated.
-If you are not sure whether notice is required or what kind of notice to give, talk to a lawyer for some legal advice.
+If you are not sure whether notice is required or what kind of notice to give,

 It depends on your lease, and also on why you are evicting your tenant.
-If your lease does not have a notice requirement, the statute states that you generally have to give the tenant notice of at least one month's rental period plus one day before starting an eviction proceeding.
-If you are evicting for nonpayment of rent, an eviction proceeding can be started the day after rent is due and unpaid.
+If your lease does not have a notice requirement and the tenant has not broken any terms of the lease, the statute states that you generally have to give the tenant notice of at least one month's rental period plus one day before starting an eviction proceeding.

-To figure out exactly how much notice you have to give your tenant, talk to a lawyer.
+talk to a lawyer.
 If you do not provide proper notice to your tenant before starting the eviction process, your case could be dismissed.

 If your lease agreement specifically states how the notice to vacate should be served, then you should follow the requirements of the lease.
 If your lease agreement does not say anything about this, you can deliver the notice to your tenant however you would like as long as the notice is written.

 It depends on your lease.
 Some leases have language that allows you to evict the tenant even you have accepted part of the rent.
-Talk to a lawyer if you are not sure whether your lease allows for eviction after accepting partial rent from the tenant.

 Legally, no. If you do, your tenant can sue you for an unlawful lockout and may be awarded triple damages or $500, whichever is greater.

-See the Foreclosure Help Topic for more information on foreclosure.
+Foreclosure Help Topic for more information on foreclosure.
 You should also talk to an attorney to get advice on how your duties may be affected.

 As a landlord, you have a duty to make sure that the apartment or rental unit is fit to live in, kept in reasonable repair, and kept up to the standard of state and local housing codes.
 You have 14 days to make repairs after your tenant serves you with a notice to repair.
 Keep in mind you have to give your tenant advance notice that you will be coming to make repairs.